codeforsanjose/disaster-response-sj/README.md

 ## Contribution Ideas

+* Talk to disaster responders and city emergency management personnel to understand needs/requirements
 * Test the app for bugs and report them by opening issues on GitHub
 * Review the usability and report possible improvements
 * Review security, accessibility, page speed, SEO, and other website concerns